 The destination flight takes you over glaciers, volcanoes, and the rugged coastlines of Katmai National Park and Lake Clark National Park to land on a remote beach.
 You will walk alongside bears in their natural habitat and depending on the time of year, you can see bears grazing on sedge grass, digging up clams, playing together, courting, resting, and/or fishing.
 Stream crossings and some light hiking (2-6 miles) can be expected alongside highly knowledgeable and helpful guides.

 Brown Bears (Ursus arctos)

-Found along coastal Alaska areas such as Redoubt Bay, where salmon is the primary source of food, are typically designated as “Brown Bears.”
-The same species of bears found inland have a poorer diet and are often called “grizzlies.”
+Found along coastal Alaska, where salmon is the primary source of food, are typically designated as “Brown Bears.”
+The same species of bears found inland have a different diet and are often called “grizzlies.”

 The brown bear differs from a black bear by usually having a more prominent shoulder hump, less prominent ears, and longer, straighter claws.
 These bears are also typically larger than black bears.
 Color is not a reliable key in differentiating these bears because both species have many color phases.

 Brown bears have an especially good sense of smell and under the right conditions may be able to detect odors more than a mile away.
 Contrary to popular belief, their hearing is excellent and eyesight is comparable to our own.
 Brown bears have been known to live into their 20’s and 30’s.

 Black Bears (Ursus americanus)

 Are the most abundant and widely distributed of North American bears.
 Black bears are the smallest of the North American bears.
 An average adult male in spring weighs about 180-200 pounds (81.8 to 90.9 kg).
 Black bears are most easily distinguished from brown bears by their straight facial profile and their claws that are sharply curved.
 They don’t exhibit the shoulder hump of Alaska Brown bears.